hamidliii/Data-Analysis-and-Processing/README.md

 # Data Analysis Projects
-A collection of a project involving data processing and analysis involving statistical inference and regression models.
+A collection of a projects involving data processing and analysis involving statistical inference and regression models.